 All you need to do is draw or paint a native Georgia bird on paper or canvas.
 Then email a JPG photo of your artwork (from a camera or smartphone) by February 1, 2024 to Linda.May@dnr.ga.gov.

-On a separate piece of paper, gently taped to the back of your artwork, be sure to include your name, school, age, grade level, mailing address, phone #, parent or teacher e-mail address, and the species name of the bird in your artwork.
+On a separate piece of paper, gently taped to the back of your artwork, be sure to include your name, school, age, grade level, mailing address, phone number, parent or teacher e-mail address, and the species name of the bird in your artwork.
 Incomplete submissions may be disqualified.

 A winner will be selected from each of the following age categories: